ptlnisarg31/site.app/README.md

  done   5  login.php error user side,lorem ipsum
-            6  contact us ,about dummy our info in admin and user sides 7  header is inconsistent in user side ex: trackstatus,contact,about,categories
+            6  contact us ,about dummy our info in admin and user sides half done 7  header is inconsistent in user side ex: trackstatus,contact,about,categories